Today's Bible Reading: Acts 11

 Reflecting and Thinking

 News about the baptism of Cornelius and his household and the reception of the word by Gentiles traveled quickly.
 When Jews in Judea became aware of the happenings in Caesarea, Peter went up to Jerusalem to explain what had happened.
 In the first half of today's chapter, Peter recounts the events at the house of Cornelius, providing many helpful details as we compare Acts 10 and Acts 11.

 In the second part the chapter, those scattered by the persecution traveled to Phoenicia, Cyprus and Antioch, but the gospel was shared only with Jews.
-After the conversion of Cornelius, some who came to Antioch spoke to the Gentiles, and many Gentiles became believers.
+After the conversion of Cornelius, some who came to Antioch spoke to the Gentiles and many Gentiles became believers.
 Again, the news reached Jerusalem, and the response this time was to send Barnabas to Antioch.
 Barnabas rejoiced to see the work of God.
 He encouraged the new Christians (as they soon came to be called) and brought Paul from Tarsus to Antioch.
 If Gentiles were coming to faith in Antioch, and if Paul was to be an apostle to the Gentiles according to God's commission, Antioch was a good place for Paul to be.